Search Menu

 They’re Terriers Through and Through

-Even when you call them by their “Yorkie” nickname, don’t forget that this toy breed is, at their core, a terrier.
+Even when you call them by their “Yorkie” nickname, don’t forget that this breed is, at their core, a terrier.
 They’re often described as tenacious, feisty, brave, and even bossy.
 Don’t let their tiny size fool you!
 These dogs have a lot of attitude in a small package.
 Don’t forget, these breeds were ratters before they were Victorian lapdogs.

 One Yorkie Was a War Hero

-In World War II, a Yorkie named “Smoky” is credited with saving the lives of soldiers by dragging a communications cable through an 8-inch-wide, 60-foot-long drainage culvert.
-She is also thought to be the world’s first therapy dog, visiting wounded soldiers in hospitals.
 Smoky was found by an American soldier in 1944 in a Papua New Guinea jungle, and when he brought the little dog back to the barracks, U.S. Army Corporal William Wynne took her under his wing.
-He later wrote a book about Smoky called Yorkie Doodle Dandy.
-There are six U.S.-based memorials honoring Smoky, including one in AKC’s Museum of the Dog, and one international memorial in Australia.
+He later wrote a book about Smoky called “Yorkie Doodle Dandy.”
+There are six U.S.-based memorials honoring Smoky, including one at The AKC Museum of the Dog, and an international memorial in Australia.

 AKC Library Archives